zdravkov/kendo-docs/api/wrappers/jsp/editor.md

         <kendo:editor-paste>
             <script>
                 function(e) {
-                    // Code to handle the Paste event.
+                    // Code to handle the paste event.
                 }
             </script>
         </kendo:editor-paste>
     </kendo:editor>

 ### <kendo:editor-select>

 Fires when the Editor selection has changed.